 All this data we collect from runner and science insights help us understand the body in motion from every angle.

-We’ve been stuffing awesome innovations into our running shoes since the 70s.
+We’ve been stuffing awesome running shoes technology into our running shoes since the 70s.
 Some have helped you feel fast, some comfortable, and others stable.

-Check out our innovation timeline to learn more about some of the neat things we’ve developed over the years:
+Check out our evolution of running shoes timeline to learn more about some of the neat things we’ve developed over the years:

 1977: Varus Wedge – reduces overpronation